pkumar1025/Metabolic-BioTwin/DESIGN.md

 The modular architecture and focus on user experience make it easy to extend and improve, while the privacy-first approach ensures user data remains secure and under their control.

----

-*This design document serves as a living guide for the development and evolution of Metabolic BioTwin.
-It should be updated as the platform grows and new features are added.*